ysumio120/Bamazon/README.md

 # Bamazon

-To run the script, you will need to install the 'mysql' and 'inquirer'packages
+To run the script, you will need to install the 'mysql' and 'inquirer' packages
 ```
 $ npm install mysql --save
 ```